ZoeLeBlanc/is578-intro-dh/_materials/intro_data_analysis/03-intro-mapping.md

 ## Network Analysis Solutions

-So from our assignment last week, there was a number of different datasets and tools to work with.
+So from our assignment last week, there were a number of different datasets and tools to work with.
 I'm going to focus on showing how we might create networked data from our DH conference + tools data, but happy to answer any questions about the other datasets.

 ### Networking DH Conference + Tools Data

-There's a number of potential networks we might create from our original Index of DH Conferences Data or from our combined tool counts and conference data.
+There are a number of potential networks we might create from our original Index of DH Conferences Data or from our combined tool counts and conference data.

-One option is simply take our `updated_all_tool_counts.csv`, which has the following columns:
+One option is to simply take our `updated_all_tool_counts.csv`, which has the following columns:

 `tool_name`,`tool_counts`,`data_origin`,`year`